doki-nordic/actions-playground/README.md

 ## TL;DR

-Follow this procedure to start an Action jub that exposes remote terminal and waits for your commands.
+Follow this procedure to start an Action job that exposes remote terminal and waits for your commands.
 You can play with it until you establish what do you want to put in your final workflow file.

 If remote terminal is not enough for you, skip this chapter and see details below.